ska-telescope/ska-oso-services/docs/src/external/pht_rest_api.rst

 https://k8s.stfc.skao.int/integration-ska-oso-services/oso/api/v2/ui/

-The API provides proposal preparation and management resources, including proposal creation, submission, review, and decision processes.
+The API provides proposal preparation and management resources that support proposal creation, submission, review, and decision processes.
-Outlined below endpoints grouped by resources.
+Outlined below are the endpoints grouped by different functionality of the PHT.

 * Proposal Preparation: